corkiejp/corkiejp.github.io/ExtScanAlert/extscanalert_repo_intro.md

 - extension-probe detection as a first-class feature,
 - per-site and per-provider policy control instead of a single global setting.

+## Privacy / data handling

+ExtScanAlert is designed as a local-only tool.

+- No backend: the extension does not talk to any remote server owned by the author.
+- No telemetry or analytics: it does not send usage data, browsing history, or logs off your machine.
+- Storage: all configuration, logs, and provider definitions are stored locally in your browser via the extension storage APIs.

+In other words, everything the extension records or configures stays in your browser profile unless you explicitly export it yourself.

 ## Current status

 This is still a WIP build.